raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 como si fuera una...
     = as though/if it <were> `It looks as if it were a good idea` - `It seems as if it were a good idea`

+tantos como = as many as `There are as many apples as oranges in the basket`